Ian-Engineer/Front-end-Developer-Interview-Questions/src/questions/javascript-questions.md

 ---

 * Explain event delegation.
+*** Using an event handler on the parent function that determines which element was clicked on and executes based on the target.

 * Explain how `this` works in JavaScript.
   * Can you give an example of one of the ways that working with `this` has changed in ES6?
+*** this is defined by its scope

 * Explain how prototypal inheritance works.
 * What's the difference between a variable that is: `null`, `undefined` or undeclared?
   * How would you go about checking for any of these states?